 - have an understanding of network programming at the socket level.

 - have an understanding of the Internet protocol stack with an emphasis on the application,

 - have an understanding of nodal delay.

 - have an understanding of a number of network protocols including: TCP/IP, UDP SMTP,

 - be able to write well designed, object oriented, multi-threaded, network applications.

-James F. Kurose and Keith W. Ross, Computer Networking: A Top-Down Approach, Seventh Edition, Addison-Wesley, 2017.
+James F. Kurose and Keith W. Ross, Computer Networking: A Top-Down Approach, Eighth Edition, Addison-Wesley, 2020.

 Grading procedures and factors influencing course grade are left to the discretion